alexamies/chinesenotes-go/README.md

 Navigate to http://localhost:8080

 This project contains sufficient data to do minimal integration testing, even if you have not set up a database or cloned the related dictionary or corpus.
-To get a full dictionary and corpus clone the chinesenotes.com repo

 ```shell
 cd ..